esentri/domainlifecycles/readme_domain_events.md

 ##### Out-of-the-box configuration options

-The out-of-the-box configurations of NitroX DLC DomainEvents are:
+The out-of-the-box configurations of DLC DomainEvents are:

 - [Non-transactional handling](#non-transactional) (not recommended for real world use cases)
 - [Transactional setup without a transactional outbox](#transactional-without-outbox)